 What is the difference between a water softener and a filter?

 A water softener will reduce or remove calcium, magnesium, and iron, but not much else.
-It is very effective for hard water but if your water is also contaminated, a filter might be a better choice.
+It is very effective for hard water, but a filter might be a better choice if your water is also contaminated.

 How often will I have to maintain my iron water filter?

-It depends on the company, the design of the filter, your water consumption, and how hard or contaminated your water is.
-Some filter cartridges might only last a few months while other could work for up to five years.
+It depends on the companfilter’s design filter, water consumption, and how hard or contaminated your water is.
+Some filter cartridges might only last a few months.
+Others could work for up to five years.

-If you have a basic understanding of tools and are good with YouTube, you should be able to install all of these filters yourself.
+If you have a basic understanding of tools and are good with YouTube, you can install all of these filters yourself.
 If home maintenance is not your thing, then hiring a handyman or plumber could save you a lot of frustration.

 Is it safe to drink well water with iron?